 Finding balance with Ayurveda

 So you may have noticed I’ve started sharing a bit more about Ayurveda as of this year and you may be wondering why?
 It’s because it has helped me find balance and improve the quality of my own life.
 And I want the same for YOU.

 Understanding this simple yet powerful knowledge can truly transform your life.
 I’d love to see more yogis and yoga communities embracing Ayurveda because the practice of yoga goes hand in hand with that of Ayurveda.
 I feel yoga is only one piece of the whole puzzle.
-Even if you have regular yoga practice and feel great in the body, If you kept throwing wrong foods into your body and putting yourself in a lifestyle that doesn’t serve you, you would soon feel out of balance and that could potentially manifest as a dis-ease.
+Even if you have regular yoga practice and feel great in the body, If you kept throwing wrong foods into your body and leading a lifestyle that doesn’t serve you, you would soon feel out of balance and that could potentially manifest as a dis-ease.

 Your dominant dosha is the one that tends to go out of balance (and gives you a trouble) so you’d like to determine which might be your dominant dosha and you want to learn the ways to keep it in balance.